raspberrypilearning/surprise-animation/en/step_2.md

 title: Position your sprites
 ---

-Move your main character to a good starting position on the Stage.
+To change the position of your sprite for the whole project, move your main character to a good position on the Stage.

-Add a `go to x y`{:class="block3motion"} block to your code.
+To change the position of your sprite for part of the project, move your main character to a good position on the Stage then add a `go to x y`{:class="block3motion"} block to your code.

 ```blocks3
 go to x: (0) y: (0) // with your coordinates